Medical desert: United States

 An estimated 30 million Americans, many in rural regions of the country, live at least 60 minutes drive from a hospital with trauma care services.
 Limited access to emergency room services, as well as medical specialists, leads to increases in mortality rates and long-term health problems, such as heart disease and diabetes.
 Medicare, Medicaid, and uninsured patients are less likely than others to live within an hour's drive of a hospital emergency room.

-Since 1975, over 1,000 hospitals, many in rural regions, have closed their doors because they are unable to bear the cost of care of uninsured patients.
-That has required some patients in every state to drive at least an hour to a hospital emergency room.
+Since 1975, over 1,000 hospitals, many in rural regions, have closed their doors because they are unable to bear the cost of care for uninsured patients.
+The risk of hospital closures has been increasing over the years as almost 700 rural hospitals are at risk of closing due to financial problems such as smaller patient populations and inadequate payment from insurance plans.
+This has required some patients in every state to drive at least an hour to a hospital emergency room.
 The problem poses an even greater danger during the COVID-19 pandemic, when patients in respiratory distress urgently need oxygen and can ill afford an hour-long ambulance ride to reach a hospital.
 In addition to the immediate financial problems facing rural healthcare providers, inequities in rural healthcare are further aggravated by the disproportionately low number of newly-graduated doctors applying for positions in rural areas.
+Many doctors decline to work in rural areas due to factors such as low pay and only around 11% of physicians practice in rural areas.
+It is projected that there will be a shortage of more than 20,000 primary care physicians living in rural areas by 2025.